am-eskandari/comp7005-assign3-amireskandari/README.md

 ## Overview

 This project implements a basic port scanner using the **Scapy** library in Python.
-The scanner mimics the behavior of **hping3** and is designed to determine the status of TCP ports (open, closed, or filtered) on a specified target machine.
+The scanner mimics the behavior of * *hping3** and is designed to determine the status of TCP ports (open, closed, or filtered) on a specified target machine.
 This tool is developed as part of the Network Security course (COMP 7005) and adheres to the assignment guidelines.

 ## Features

 - **TCP SYN Scanning**: Determines the status of ports using crafted SYN packets.
 - **Customizable Port Range**: Scan a single port, a range, or all ports from 1 to 65535.
+- **Default Behavior**: Automatically scans all ports (1–65535) if no range is specified.
 - **Optional Delay**: Introduces a delay between scans to avoid overwhelming the target.
 - **Command-Line Interface**: Accepts target IP, port range, and delay as arguments.
+- **Graceful Error Handling**: Provides descriptive error messages for invalid inputs or unreachable hosts.

 ## How It Works

 The scanner sends TCP SYN packets to specified ports and interprets the responses:

 - **Open Port**: The target responds with a SYN-ACK packet.
 - **Closed Port**: The target responds with an RST packet.
 - **Filtered Port**: No response or an ICMP unreachable message is received.